High-order regularization dealing with ill-conditioned robot localization problems

 The rest of this paper is organized as follows.
 In Section \ref{introduce_tikhonov_regularization}, regularization for ill-conditioned problems in robot localization is introduced.
 In Section \ref{propose_high-order_regularization}, a high-order regularization method is proposed, which shows the relationship between the LS method and the TR method and the reason for the over-smoothness of the TR solution.
-The relaxation method and a prior criterion are proposed to obtain the optimal regularization matrix of the high-order regularization method.
+The simplification method and a prior criterion are proposed to obtain the optimal regularization matrix of the high-order regularization method.
 Two bias-correction techniques for the high-order regularization method are also presented in Section \ref{propose_high-order_regularization}.
-In Section \ref{robot_localization_sliding_window}, robot localization using a sensor network is discussed, and a bias-correction method with a sliding window is described.
+In Section \ref{robot_localization_sliding_window}, the application and the ill-conditioned issue in robot localization using a sensor network and in other robotics problems are discussed, and a bias-correction method with a sliding window is described.
 In Section \ref{simulation_experiment}, some simulation results, as well as experimental results, are given to demonstrate the performance of the proposed method.
 The summarization and future work of this paper are provided in Section \ref{conclusions}.